Our next repair café is on Saturday 12th July. Thereafter the next repair café event will be Saturday 13th September.

 Visitors bring a broken item from home.
 Together with volunteer specialists they start making their repairs at the Repair Café.
 It’s an ongoing learning process for everyone.

-By bringing items to our September repair café, local residents will saved themselves very nearly a combined total of £2,500!
+By bringing items to our June repair café, local residents saved £2,520!
 That figure represents the total amount of money residents would have had to pay for a new replacement item – PLUS it meant that their repaired item would not then go to landfill!

-See the foot of this page for our 2025 repair café dates.
+See the foot of this page for alternative 2025 repair café dates.

 Nothing to repair?
 You’re still welcome!